MandarinConLaBarba/sebastian/README.md

-# jquery.flow - better name forthcoming?
+# Sebastian

 ##Intro

-jquery.flow is a flow control library aimed at encouraging developers to write organized, testable code.
+Sebastian is a flow control library aimed at encouraging developers to write organized, testable code.
 It works in the browser or with Node.js.

+## Rationale

+There are many flow-control libraries out there, but none that I am quite satisfied with at the moment.
+[Async](https://github.com/caolan/async) is great, but I don't agree with Node.js-style callback conventions and I don't like mixing success and error condition logic.
+Also, I have found Async-wrapped code to be difficult to test.
+Sebastian is built to encourage construction of discrete chunks of manageable code that can be easily tested.
+I'm a big fan of Deferreds.
+Sebastian uses jQuery Deferred $.when() wrapper to treat asynchronous and synchronous steps/code the same.

+## Dependencies

+* For Node.js, [jquery-deferred](https://github.com/zzdhidden/node-jquery-deferred), but Q support may be added at a later date.
+* For browser environments, jQuery.

 ## Getting started